Becoming multilingual can improve your life in ways you can’t even imagine. Start learning a new language right now!

 - the letter “Y” is considered a consonant in Turkish and it is used as a buffer to keep vowels apart when it comes to work building;

 - Turkish does not allow two vowels to occur together (except for situations where you have a foreign imported word);

-- the Turkish language has no diphthongs – expect for some foreign loan words;
+- the Turkish language has no diphthongs – except for some foreign loan words;

 - Turkish uses second-person pronouns for varying levels of politeness, age, social distance or familiarity toward the addressee;

 - the plural second-person verb and pronoun forms are used to address a single person to express respect.